Hexxv1/CarlaCodeRe/README.md

 ABOVE is the code for my project it runs on the academy GPU; however, it will not run on your own device unless you go through the installation process for Unreal Engine through Epic Games and CARLAUE4 Editor/Tool

+I could not upload the entire project file due to how large each individual folders are:

+carla 45 GB
+UnrealEngine is 90 GB

 To demenstrate it runs please reference the below pictures:

 ![image](https://github.com/user-attachments/assets/3a6346fc-8f3d-44f3-9967-7f7505d244a6)